hodlsimulator/ScreenActions/README.md

 ## What’s new (17 Sep 2025)

 - **Geofencing UI implemented.** Event editor now has **Notify on arrival / departure** toggles and a **radius** slider (50–2,000 m).
 Includes a brief explainer to request **Always** location.
 Wired via `CalendarService.addEvent(…, geofenceProximity:, geofenceRadius:)`.
-- **Safari Web Extension working (iOS Safari).** Popup actions call the native handler via Safari’s native messaging; background worker kept minimal for now.
+- **Safari Web Extension working (iOS Safari).** Popup actions call the native handler via Safari’s native messaging; background worker kept minimal for now. **Shipping note:** the extension **ships without** the ExtensionKit entitlement; see “Signing approach” below.
 - **Popup polish.** Selection is now **frame-aware** (grabs text from iframes and focused inputs), falls back to **title/URL** when nothing’s selected, and shows **permission hints** if Calendars/Reminders/Contacts access is denied.
 - **Event alert minutes remembered.** The Event editor **remembers your last alert choice** (e.g. “30 minutes before”) across launches.
 - **APIs tidied for iOS 26.** MapKit 26 clean-ups: no deprecated placemark APIs; uses `MKMapItem.location` and time-zone fallback via `MKReverseGeocodingRequest`.
 Concurrency warnings removed.

+---

+## Signing approach (Sept 2025 — read me)

+We **intentionally do not request** the ExtensionKit entitlement (`com.apple.developer.extensionkit.extension-point-identifiers`) for the iOS Safari Web Extension.
+The extension **works without it** and archives/upload reliably.
+Requesting the key caused profile mismatches and wasted cycles.
+**Plan:** ship with App Group only.
+If we ever decide to add the key, we’ll do it on a short-lived branch with a pinned profile; if it pushes back, we revert immediately.

+**Checklist for Release archives:**
+- App + appex sign with **Apple Distribution** (so `get-task-allow = 0`).
+- App Group present on the web-extension appex.
+- **No** ExtensionKit entitlement requested anywhere.

+Optional guard (advisory): `ruby tools/verify_webext_guard.rb`

 ---